AdobeDocs/workfront.en/help/product-announcements/product-releases/fusion-release-activity/fusion-release-archive/fusion-release-archive-2020/fusion-sept-21.md

 description: This page describes all enhancements made in Adobe Workfront Fusion the week of September 21, 2020.
 ---

-# `Workfront Fusion` release activity:&nbsp;Week of September 21, 2020
+# Workfront Fusion release activity:&nbsp;Week of September 21, 2020

-This page describes all enhancements made in `Adobe Workfront Fusion` the week of `September 21, 2020`.
+This page describes all enhancements made in Adobe Workfront Fusion the week of September 21, 2020.

 For a list of all recent changes, see [Adobe Workfront Fusion release activity](../../../../../product-announcements/product-releases/fusion-release-activity/fusion-release-activity.md).

-For a list of recent bug fixes in `Workfront Fusion`, see the [ `Workfront` Maintenance Updates](https://one.workfront.com/s/article/Workfront-Maintenance-Updates-1882317350) page and check for any updates labeled `Workfront Fusion` Maintenance Update.
+For a list of recent bug fixes in Workfront Fusion, see the [Workfront Maintenance Updates](https://one.workfront.com/s/article/Workfront-Maintenance-Updates-1882317350) page and check for any updates labeled Workfront Fusion Maintenance Update.

 ## Select input fields when using the Workfront > Update Record or Workfront > Create Record modules